Function analysis

 Business objectives

-Functional analysis is a universal and versatile tool.
-In the development of product innovations, it will be used primarily to:
+Function analysis is a universal and versatile tool.
+In the development of product innovations, it will be used primarily to:- Improve existing products;

 - Develop new products;